 Preheat the oven 175°C (350°F)

-First prepare the flax or chia egg.
-In a bowl, mix the flax or chia seed powder with water and set aside for 10 minutes to gel.
+First prepare the flax egg.
+In a bowl, mix the flaxseed powder with water and set aside for 10 minutes to gel.

-In a bowl, combine the dry ingredients.
-Gently pour the wet ingredients from the blender into the dry mix.
+In a separate bowl, combine the dry ingredients.
+Gently fold the wet ingredients into the dry mix.
 Stir until just combined.
 If you prefer some texture to your brownies, fold in the chopped dark chocolate or nuts.

 Remove pan from oven and allow to cool to room temperature, then place in the refrigerator for a few hours or in the freezer for 1 hour before slicing.
 This helps to get nice clean edges.
 Best served warm with a scoop of your favourite ice cream.